shaecodes/Decison-Maker/README.md

 Navigate to the directory where the program is located.

 Run the program by executing the following command in the command prompt or terminal:
-Copy code
-python decision_maker.py

 Follow the on-screen prompts to enter the number of choices and the choices themselves.

 The program will display a randomly selected choice as the result.

 To refresh and get a new result, simply press Enter.
 To quit the program, enter 'q' when prompted.

 # Contributing
 Contributions to the Decision Maker program are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.